harshamalhotra/existingDS-gitlab/contents/get-started/resources.md

 ## GitLab SVG project

-All GitLab SVG assets (icons and illustrations) are managed in the [GitLab SVG](https://gitlab.com/gitlab-org/gitlab-svgs) project.
+All GitLab SVG assets (icons and illustrations) are managed in the [GitLab SVGs package](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/-/tree/main/packages/gitlab-svgs) of the project.
 This project automates creating an SVG sprite out of icons and optimizing SVG based illustrations.

-We built an [online viewer](http://gitlab-org.gitlab.io/gitlab-svgs/) of our GitLab SVGs that allows exploring and searching our icon library.
+We built an [online viewer](https://design.gitlab.com/svgs) of our GitLab SVGs that allows exploring and searching our icon library.